anuppohekar/Machine-Learning-Projects/README.md

 PCA.ipynb -- PCA(Principle Component Analysis) implementation using IRIS dataset, which identify the combination of attributes that account for the most variance in the data

 Movie_rating-small.ipynb -- Building a recommendation system to identify movies similar to Forrest Gump(1994).

+RandomForest.ipynb -- Using RandomForestClassifier on Titanic dataset to predict who will survive and who will die.